 Sagging floor joists can be fixed.
 However, the underlying problems should also be addressed to ensure a long-term repair.

 House and foundation settling occurs in pier and beam or block and base homes when soil shifts.
-As expansive clay soils expand and contract underneath the home, it can cause foundation problems that lead to cracks in walls, sagging floors and other structural issues.
+As expansive clay soils expand and contract underneath the home, it can cause foundation problems that lead to cracks in walls, sagging floors, and other structural issues.

-What Causes Floor to Sag or Bounce?
+What Causes Floors to Sag or Bounce?

 Any crawl space home built atop clay soil can suffer from soil movement that adversely affects the foundation.
 Clay soils expand when saturated with excessive water and then contract when they dry.
-This continual swelling and shrinking exerts pressure on the foundation, which in turn can cause the piers and support posts to move, resulting in sagging floor joists.
+This continual swelling and shrinking exert pressure on the foundation, which in turn can cause the piers and support posts to move, resulting in sagging floor joists.
 This leads to sagging floors and damaged flooring.

 Unevenly spaced support pillars can also cause floor joists to sag.
 When the support pillars are not spaced correctly, the floor joists try to compensate causing the floor to sag and gaps to appear between the floor and wall or baseboards.